Choosing a tennis racquet

 All racquet brands offer similarly weighted and sized racquets with comparable features and price points.
 Work out how much you want to spend – based on how often you are playing – and go from there.
 An approach is to start off with a cheaper racquet and look at upgrading as your standard improves.

-Racquets in the $50 to $150 price bracket may not be comprised fully of graphite or contain dampening features, but are suitable for players who play every couple of weeks.
-More serious, frequent players should look at racquets priced above $150 depending on your budget.
+Racquets in the less than $250 price bracket may not be comprised fully of graphite or contain dampening features, but are suitable for players who play infrequently.
+More serious, frequent players should look at racquets priced above $300 depending on your budget.

 Beginners can start with the strings that come with the racquet at purchase.
-If these strings break and need replacing, softer synthetic strings like Synthetic Gut, Wilson Sensation and Wilson NXT) are good options because they’re easy on the arm and great for power and feel around the court.
+If these strings break and need replacing, softer synthetic gut or Multifilament strings are a good options because they’re easy on the arm and great for power and feel around the court.
 The only drawback is that they break easily due to being soft, especially if you hit with lots of topspin.

-More serious players could look at firmer, polyester strings such as Babolat RPM Blast, Luxilon Big Banger, Luxilon 4G and Volkl Cyclone.
-They’re suitable for players who have a fast swing and can generate their own pace.
+More serious players could look at firmer polyester strings.
+These strings are suitable for players who have a fast swing and can generate their own pace.
 Being firmer, however, makes them harder on the arm, so players with elbow or shoulder problems should be wary of using them.

 A good rule of thumb: the number of times you play in one week is the number of times you should re-string your racquet in a year.